cyberark/conjur-openapi-spec/CONTRIBUTING.md

 `bin/test_api_contract [-e <endpoint>]`
-* Uses Schemathesis to generate test cases for API endpoints, which test the conformance between Conjur OSS and the OpenAPI specification.
+* Uses Schemathesis to generate test cases for API endpoints, which test the conformance between Conjur Open Source and the OpenAPI specification.
 * Runs containerized contract testing on all endpoints specified in [`openapi.yml`](openapi.yml)
 * Specifying an endpoint with the `-e|--endpoint` flag runs contract tests on that endpoint alone.

 `bin/test_integration`
-* Used to run the suite of integration tests against Conjur OSS or Enterprise.
+* Used to run the suite of integration tests against Conjur Open Source or Enterprise.
 * Stands up a new Conjur environment, generates a client library, and runs the integration test suite.
 * User must specify a client language to test with `-l`: